 on the IRS website:

-Amounts paid under divorce or separate maintenance decrees or written separation agreements entered into between you and your spouse or former spouse will be considered alimony for Federal tax purposes if:
+Amounts paid under divorce or separate maintenance decrees or written separation agreements entered into between you and your spouse or former spouse are considered alimony

 - You and your spouse or former spouse do not file a joint return with each other

 - You pay in cash (including checks or money orders)

 - The payment is received by (or on behalf of) your spouse or former spouse

 - The divorce or separate maintenance decree or written separation agreement does not say the payment is not alimony

 - If legally separated under a decree of divorce or separate maintenance, you and your former spouse are not members of the same household when you make the payment

 - You have no liability to make the payment (in cash or property) after the death of your spouse or former spouse, and

 - Your payment is not treated as child support or a property settlement